opendocsg/opendoc-supreme-court-practice-directions-2021/PART-11-Conduct of Court Proceedings.md

 </ul>

 (5) If no aﬃdavits or submissions are ﬁled by the timelines prescribed by this paragraph, the Court of Appeal or the Appellate Division (as the case may be) will proceed on the basis that the party does not intend to ﬁle any aﬃdavit or submissions and may, in accordance with section 55(1)(*a*) or section 37(1)(*a*) of the Supreme Court of Judicature Act (as the case may be), decide the matter based on the documents before it without hearing oral arguments.

-## 90B.
-Applications to the Court of Appeal, and applications to the Appellate Division, for leave to appeal in civil matters

 (1) Any written submissions in respect of: